open-feature/java-sdk-contrib/tools/provider-tck/README.md

 second.
 They are the reference adoption, and they are the fast CI canary.

 [`InMemoryProviderTckTest`](src/test/java/dev/openfeature/contrib/tools/providertck/InMemoryProviderTckTest.java)
-runs the full applicable suite against the SDK's `InMemoryProvider` — 26 passed, 3 skipped by capability.
+runs the full applicable suite against the SDK's `InMemoryProvider` — of the 40 scenarios (outline rows counted individually), 29 pass and 11 are skipped by capability: the six `@lifecycle` ones, the `@stale` one, the three `@numeric-coercion` ones and the `@large-integers` one.
+It does not declare `NUMERIC_COERCION`, because `InMemoryProvider` keeps the two numeric types strictly apart in both directions — it refuses `10.0` as an integer and `10` as a float exactly as it refuses `0.5` — and the tag requires the lossless direction too.
+That is a choice the SDK's reference provider is entitled to, not a defect; see the class javadoc.

 [`MultiProviderTckTest`](src/test/java/dev/openfeature/contrib/tools/providertck/MultiProviderTckTest.java)
 runs it against `MultiProvider` wrapping **one** `InMemoryProvider`.
 A provider that delegates is